freeseek/gtc2vcf/README.md

-    -i, --idat                      input IDAT files rather than GTC files --adjust-clusters           adjust cluster centers in (Theta, R) space (requires --bpm and --egt) -x, --sex <file>                output GenCall gender estimate into file --do-not-check-bpm          do not check whether BPM and GTC files match manifest file name --genome-studio <file>      input a GenomeStudio final report file (in matrix format) --no-version                do not append version and command line to the header
+    -i, --idat                      input IDAT files rather than GTC files --adjust-clusters           adjust cluster centers in (Theta, R) space (requires --bpm and --egt) -x, --sex <file>                output GenCall gender estimate into file --use-gtc-sample-names      use sample name in GTC files rather than GTC file name --do-not-check-bpm          do not check whether BPM and GTC files match manifest file name --genome-studio <file>      input a GenomeStudio final report file (in matrix format) --no-version                do not append version and command line to the header